luchaninov/rulang/README.md

 ## FAQ

-### Is it possible to use `rulang` not only for main text but alson in menus, footer?
+### Is it possible to use `rulang` not only for main text but also in menus, footer?

 It is not recommended because people may be confused if this is `rulang` code or Russian language.
 But if you add required code to HTML and `humans.txt` it is correct.